Near Shenandoah in Page County, Virginia — The American South (Mid-Atlantic)

 Erected 1999 by the Virginia Department of Historical Resources, sponsored by funding from descendants of Page County Confederate Veterans.
 (Marker Number J-95.)

 Location.
 38° 33.762′ N, 78° 36.197′ W. Marker is near Shenandoah, Virginia, in Page County.
-Marker is at the intersection of U.S. 340 and Panther Drive, on the right when traveling south on U.S. 340.
-Touch for map.
-Located in front of the Page County High School.
+Marker is at the intersection of U.S. 340 and Panther Drive, on the right when traveling south on U.S. Touch for map.
 Marker is in this post office area: Shenandoah VA 22849, United States of America.
+Touch for directions.

 Regarding Execution of Summers and Koontz.
 This marker is one of several detailing Civil War activities in Page County, Virginia.
 Please see the Page County Civil War Markers link below.